-The ongoing digitalisation process will force manufacturers to think of better ways to market and sell their products.
+The ongoing digitalization process will force manufacturers to think of better ways to market and sell their products.
 It might seem daunting, but the rewards far outweigh the initial scare.

 Digital tools and channels can pack a serious punch when it comes to productivity and profits.
-It enables us to act on real-time behaviour, create more sales opportunities and predict trends.
-All whilst being able to map every buyer’s journey and the return on investment.
+It enables us to act on real-time behavior, create more sales opportunities and predict trends.
+All while being able to map every buyer’s journey and the return on investment.